yaapu/FrskyTelemetryScript/README.md

  ![X7 menu](https://github.com/yaapu/FrskyTelemetryScript/blob/master/IMAGES/x7minmax.png)

- - vocal alerts for battery levels, max distance and min/max altitude (vocal fence)
+ - vocal alerts for battery levels,
+ - vocal fence: max distance and min/max altitude alerts
  - configurable vocal timer alert every n minutes
  - sensors VFAS,CURR,Alt,VSpd,GAlt,Hdg,GSpd,Fuel,Tmp1,Tmp2 are exposed to OpenTX, see the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki/Exposed-Telemetry-Variables) for details.
 You need to run "discover new sensors" in your model telemetry page to use the sensors in OpenTX.